Cray-HPE/cms-tools/README.md

 on github, this is done by the setVersionFiles() function.

 ## Versioning
-The version of this repo is generated dynamically at build time by running the version.py script in cms-meta-tools.
-The version is included near the very beginning of the github build output.

 In order to make it easier to go from an artifact back to the source code that produced that artifact, a text file named gitInfo.txt is added to Docker images built from this repo.
 For Docker images,